Chapa's Pest Control

 The company is licensed for 4 service categories, including pest control, termite treatment, lawn & landscape care, and wildlife removal.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Chapa's Pest Control maintains a strong 5-star rating on Google based on 118 customer reviews, placing them among the highest-rated pest control providers in the Alice area.
+Chapa's Pest Control maintains a strong 5-star rating based on 100+ customer reviews, placing them among the highest-rated pest control providers in the Alice area.

 Also listed on Google as